72 hours with Samsung Galaxy Note 10 Plus: ongoing camera review

 Ultra-wide lens – in focus

 I did say I'd highlight the good, the bad, and the sometimes slightly out-of-focus.
-Trying to get Color Point or even the regular and telephoto camera to focus on subject can be difficult.
+Trying to get the regular and telephoto lenses to focus on subject in Color Point mode can be difficult – but this can also be the case with regular snaps as well, as you can see in the images above.
 I gave myself permission to eat a donut for this test.
 One donut was harmed in the making of this Note 10 photo gallery.

 Live Focus modes besides Color Point

-Note: Update: Our ongoing Samsung Galaxy Note 10 camera review now included even more photo samples, giving you a better idea of how the variety of cameras perform in low light situations.
-Be sure to scroll through the Note 10 gallery below.